astrapi69/throwable/README.md

 }
 ```

+The above example shows the method FileFactory#newFile that throws a checked IOExceptions.
-So the method FileFactory#createFile decorates the method (that throws a checked IOExceptions) FileFactory#newFile
+The method FileFactory#createFile decorates the method FileFactory#newFile with the method decorate
-and do not need to have a throw clause in the method signature.
+ of the utility class RuntimeExceptionDecorator and do not have to declare a throw clause in the
+ method signature.
+Note: the method FileFactory#createFile returns a FileCreationState object

 ```
 public final class CopyFileExtensions